AdobeDocs/journey-optimizer.es-ES/help/using/push-configuration.md

 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).
 -->

 Para que este recorrido funcione, debe crear un esquema XDM.
-Para obtener más información, consulte [Documentación de XDM](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#schemas-and-data-ingestion).
+Para obtener más información, consulte [Documentación XDM](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#schemas-and-data-ingestion){target=&quot;_blank&quot;}.

 1. En el menú de la izquierda, vaya a **[!UICONTROL Schemas]**.